Squamish Repair Cafés

 The TINKERbell Station will be available for kids to take stuff apart & learn how it works, build original creations, or just tinker!
 The idea is to give young people a safe place to see what is inside that alarm clock or wiring (nothing will be plugged in) and then if they want, can create art out of it (or just tinker around).
 We are very excited about this as we want to help empower youth to think outside of the throwaway culture that we live in today.

-If you can help or have any questions regarding the Repair Cafe, please email or call Shannon at email@example.com or call 604-815-5057
+If you can help or have any questions regarding the Repair Cafe, please email or call Laura at email@example.com or call 604-815-5057

 PLEASE share the word!
 If you know of anyone else who may be interested in volunteering, please us know.